BP Makes Offshore Wind Debut, Partnering With Equinor in US Market

 Norway's Equinor currently has 100 percent ownership of both leases and will serve as the operator of the projects through to the operations phase when staffing will eventually be shared.

-In February BP announced a thinly-detailed ambition to achieve net-zero emissions by 2050, under new CEO Bernard Looney.
-Next week, BP will host a series of capital market days, where it will continue to flesh out its strategy towards its 2050 net-zero “ambition” and its diversification away from fossil fuels.
+In February BP announced a thinly detailed ambition to achieve net-zero emissions by 2050 under new CEO Bernard Looney.
+Next week, BP will host a series of capital market days, where it will continue to flesh out its strategy toward its 2050 net-zero target and its diversification away from fossil fuels.

 BP has been widely expected to launch into offshore wind at some point.
 The oil giant's renewables efforts have thus far been spearheaded by its 50 percent ownership of solar developer Lightsource BP.
 The offshore wind deal with Equinor opens a new front in its clean energy strategy.
 BP is targeting 50 gigawatts of renewables by 2030.